VahhabBM/decision-tree-implementation-on-covid-19-dataset/README.md

 This project demonstrates the application of decision tree algorithms for classification tasks, with a particular focus on handling specific features like `AGE` (regression attribute).
 The F1 score indicates that the model is fairly effective, though further tuning, such as adjusting the maximum depth or experimenting with different splitting criteria, could improve performance.

+!!! notice that executing code may takes 180 seconds (because of the dataset) !!!